4.1 How ready made portfolios work

 Nutmeg offers some portfolio rebalancing while Moneybox is effectively a varied tracker fund.
 HL and Fidelity offer complex products that build portfolios from various funds tailored to your goals.

-Unfortunately, in my view, the very high charges of these products make them uneconomical and essentially would cancel out any benefit that the personalisation may offer.
+Unfortunately, in my view, the very high charges of these products make them uneconomical in many cases.
+The high fees would essentially cancel out any benefit that personalisation and outperformance may offer.

 It's clear from the above tables that the 'specialist' platforms are much better value for money than their 'broker led' counterparts.
 As a result, I would recommend investors ditch the broker-led platforms in order to go with either Moneybox or Nutmeg.

-Out of the two, my personal favourite is Moneybox because of its simple app and the ability to round up purchases which can really boost the amount invested in the long run.
+Out of the two, my personal favourite is Moneybox due to its simple app and the option to round up purchases.
+This can really boost the amount invested in the long run.